tonynaggs/portlist/README.md

 portlist
 ========

-Port List - lists available (or remembered) serial or printer ports on MS Windows
+Port List - lists available (optionally all remembered) COM (serial or modem) or LPT (printer) ports on Microsoft Windows 2000, XP, Vista, 7 or 8.

 One problem with connecting a new USB or Bluetooth to serial or parallel device to a PC running Microsoft Windows is that you don't always see the message flash up that tells you the serial or parallel port name.
 You may forget the name, or the name may change if you plug it into a different USB port, or the program using the port did not close the port before you reconnect the device.

-This also affects things that pretend to be a serial or parallel port over USB, but microcontroller development devices such as the Arduino.
+This also affects things that pretend to be a serial or parallel port over USB, usually microcontroller development devices such as Arduinos.

-I found some programs that claimed to help with this, but they were flawed in not finding all my different devices or took a long time by literally trying to open (& then close) tens of ports named COM1 and incrementing the number.
+I found some programs that claimed to help with this, but they were flawed in not finding all my different devices (eg modem, Bluetooth connected devices).
+Or they took a long time by literally trying to open (& then close) tens of ports named COM1, COM2, COM3 etc.

 Hence this Portlist program, which tries to be fast and comprehensive.
 It finds the available parallel and/or serial ports through querying the registry and device setup API.
-It is also able to find and list all such ports known to Windows, and remembered for devices that are not currently available.
-Amongst other features, the reported list can also be limited to selected USB VIDs (Vendor Ids) or VID:PID pairs (Vendor & Product Ids).
+It is also able to find and list all (-a) such ports known to Windows, and remembered for devices that are not currently available.

+Amongst other features the reported list can also be limited to selected USB VIDs (Vendor Ids) or VID:PID pairs (Vendor & Product Ids).
+Long (-l) and verbose (-v) modes report additional information beyond a simple list of ports, helpful for debugging driver .inf files or the microcontroller development board at the other end of the USB connection.

+Example output for each listing mode is at the end of this readme.

-As of the current public release, version 0.9.1, the available options reported through 'portlist -h' are:
+As of version 0.9.1, the available options reported through 'portlist -h' are:

 	portlist - COM & LPT port listing utility - version 0.9.1
 			Copyright (c) 2013, 2014 Anthony Naggs